-In fact, how many of you have ever wondered why instead of Abraham, David, Peter, or even satan, only one person is mentioned in this document alongside Jesus and Mary?
+Have you ever wondered why instead of Abraham, David, or Peter, only one person is mentioned in this document alongside Jesus and Mary?
 Was he exceptional in any way?
 Let start with discussing who he was.

 The evangelist-historian Luke tells us that Pilate was the governor of Judea in the reign of Tiberius Caesar (Luke 3:1).
 However, it is not only the New Testament that talks about Pilate, for we also find references to his existence in the writings of Philo and Josephus (for instance, see Antiquities 18.32f, 35, 39).

 Not to mention, a stone was discovered in 1961 that had the name and designation of Pilate.
 The question is, was Pilate really a bad guy, a villain as the Church remembers him?

 Before proceeding with a discussion of Biblical texts, let me mention that even going through the secular references to the Prefect show us that he was not a good official, especially when it came to Roman-Jewish relations.